 Most criminal defense attorneys charge between $150 and $700 per hour, and this can quickly add up to a bill of $10,000 or more.
 However, when choosing which lawyer you want to go with, the last thing you should do is decide by price.

 The old adage that you get what you pay for is relevant to the legal field.
 You might end up facing more severe legal consequences by trying to go as cheap as possible.
-Hiring a lawyer with a proven track record in defending cases like yours can result in your charges being dropped or your penalties lessened.
+Hiring a MK Law Criminal Defence Lawyer with a proven track record in defending cases like yours can result in your charges being dropped or your penalties lessened.

 Analyzing Your Unique Situation